ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 CamCOPS incorporates a Python web server.
 You can choose which one to lanuch:

-- CherryPy_: a "proper" one; works on Windows.
+- CherryPy_: a "proper" one; multithreaded; works on Windows and Linux.
-- Gunicorn_: a "proper" one; may be faster than CherryPy; Linux/UNIX only.
+- Gunicorn_: a "proper" one; multiprocess; Linux/UNIX only.
 - Pyramid_: a "toy" one for debugging.
-(CamCOPS is written using Pyramid as its web framework; Pyramid is excellent, but other software is generally better for use as the web server).
+(CamCOPS is written using Pyramid as its web framework; Pyramid is excellent, but other software is generally better for use as the web server.)

 You may also want to configure a CamCOPS server behind a "front-end" web server such as Apache_.
+Further options to help with this are described below.

 HOST
 ####